Nguyen-Nguyen-jh/exercise-git-day1/question3.md

 - When you want to create a new commit to undo changes from wrong commits
 - git revert will create a new commit that reverses the changes, preserving history without changing the past

+2. git reset:

+- When you want to completely remove unwanted commits from the history and go back to the state before the commits were merged.
+- git reset will change the commit history of the production branch, and you need to make sure that these changes do not affect others.

+git reset --soft <commitID_C> (Keep changes in working directory) git reset --hard <commitID_C> (Discard changes in working directory)